icehouse-ventures/laravel-mermaid/README.md

 ```

 ## Livewire
 This package includes a Livewire compatible component that will re-render a diagram when a property on your Livewire component is updated.
+This allows you to create dynamic interactive diagrams and visualisations that can be updated when a user interacts with your application.
 Here's an example of using this in a Livewire component when when you increase the 'limit', more users will be loaded and added to the diagram.

 ```php